 When you are sure that your AC pipe has been fully defrosted, you can start it up again.
 All you need to do is switch the thermostat back to COOL and observe the unit cool your home.

-It is important to note that while the steps above can unfreeze your frozen AC pipe, it doesn’t solve the problem completely.
+It is important to note that while the steps above can unfreeze your frozen AC pipe, it doesn’t solve the problem completely and you might still need to have your air conditioning sytem looked at to avoid further trouble.
 It is reasonable to contact an HVAC professional, especially if your AC pipe freezes often.
+A component might be broken and you might need to get air conditioning repair services.

-You can always call on our expert team at Waychoff’s Air Conditioning for you AC service and AC repair.
-Whether your AC pipe freezes once in a while or frequently, we will provide a lasting fix to the underlying problem.
+You can always call on our expert team at Waychoff’s Air Conditioning for your AC maintenance and AC repair.
+Whether your AC pipe freezes once in a while or frequently, we will provide a lasting AC fix to the underlying problem.
 We guarantee you excellent AC service and AC repair that give 100% customer satisfaction.Tags: AC Repair, air conditioning